Mortyick/enmity-themes/README.md

 # enmity-themes
 Some themes i made for Enmity (Discord Client for iOS)

-These are all made out of pure boredom, and also because why not.

-None of these were intended to work on light mode or the new UI, or even recent versions of Discord.
+(None of these were intended to work on light mode or the new UI)

 Created by mortyick